type_enforced

 - This is useful for validating that a passed input is within a certain range or meets a certain criteria.

-- Note: The constraint is checked after type checking occurs.
+- Note: The constraint is checked after type checking occurs and operates independently of the type checking.

 - Note: See the example below or technical constraint and generic constraint docs for more information. ```